• Lower Price

 How to avoid bumps after shaving:

+Want to avoid breakouts after shaving your face?
+Healthy skin is the answer.
 The healthier and cleaner your skin, the less likely it is you’ll get shaving pimples.
-If you are prone to red bumps after shaving, use an oil-free moisturiser.
+If you are prone to razor bumps on your face after shaving, using an oil-free moisturiser can unclog pores and reduce breakouts.
 As dirty skin is more likely to get inflamed, it is important to clean it gently before shaving.
-An electric skin cleansing brush helps to control the sebum production, clean the skin, and stimulate its blood flow, but make sure you’re using it properly by reading through the instructions.
+An electric skin cleansing brush helps to control sebum production, clean the skin, and stimulate its blood flow, but make sure you’re using it properly by reading through the instructions.

-Precaution is better than aftercare: avoiding pimples after shaving
+Precaution is better than aftercare: Avoid pimples after shaving

 To avoid shaving pimples, you must remember two things: hygiene and a gentle shave.
 How do you make sure you follow these two important things?
-There is no real go-to razor bump treatment that works for everyone, so it is best to prepare and approach shaving bumps with prevention in mind.
+The best approach to avoid shaving bumps is to keep prevention in mind when you’re going through your shaving routine.
+We’ll help break it down for you below!

 • Wash your hands to avoid irritating or inflaming shaving pimples that are already there.

 • Wash your face with lukewarm water to cleanse the skin and let it dry.
-A dry shave will cause less friction.
+A dry shave will cause less friction and could potentially minimise after-shave bumps.
 Remember to include your whole face and neck – you don’t want razor bumps on your chin or neckline simply because you forgot them!

 • Shave at least every other day so your hairs don’t grow too long.
-That reduces the risk of inflammation.
+Shaving regularly can reduce the risk of inflammation and razor bumps on the face forming.

 • Choose a dry shave because it protects the natural skin barrier.

-• Choose a razor designed for sensitive skin, such as the Philips OneBlade.
+• Choose an electric shaver designed for sensitive skin, such as the Philips OneBlade.
 Its clever technology makes sure it glides gently over the skin without cutting too close, protecting the skin, and guaranteeing a smooth shave.
-The OneBlade conforms to your facial contours with less pressure, which makes it that little bit easier to prevent bumps on your face after shaving.
+The OneBlade conforms to your facial contours with less pressure, helping you to minimise razor bumps on your chin and other hard-to-reach areas.
+All in all, investing in a quality shaver can make it a little bit easier to prevent bumps on your face after shaving.

 A clean-shaven man placing his fingers against some red marks on his neck.